cryptosaras/backlink_domain_checker/README.md

 - 📄 **Target Pages** - See which pages get the most backlinks
 - 📅 **Historical Tracking** - Save and compare analysis over time
 - 📥 **CSV Export** - Export backlinks data for further analysis
+- 💳 **API Balance Checker** - Monitor your DomDetailer API credits in real-time
 - 🎨 **Beautiful UI** - Modern, responsive interface with charts and visualizations

 ## 📋 Prerequisites